Tame Impala's Kevin Parker on how Mark Ronson inspired 'Currents'

 Parker was speaking to NME about the making of his acclaimed third album ‘Currents’, which was released five years ago this week (July 17).

-During the chat, the musician also looked back on his contributions to Mark Ronson’s 2014 record ‘Uptown Special’, on which he provided vocals for ‘Daffodils’ among other cuts.
+During the chat, the musician looked back on his contributions to Mark Ronson’s 2014 record ‘Uptown Special’ – on which he provided vocals for ‘Daffodils’ among other cuts – and how this informed his next LP.

 “Mark’s a big reason why I had the confidence to do what I did with ‘Currents’,” Parker told NME.
 “He showed me how pop music could have such a craft to it.”

-However, Parker explained how the collaborative nature of Ronson’s recording process had prompted him to reflect on his own.
+However, Parker explained that the collaborative nature of Ronson’s recording process had prompted him to reflect on his own.

 Back in May, Parker contributed to Ronson’s ‘Love Lockdown’ ‘video mixtape’ live-stream alongside the likes of Miley Cyrus, Robyn and Dua Lipa.